-Key appointment at Herald Electronics
+Key Appointment at Herald Electronics

-Bristol based contract electronics company Herald Electronics Ltd has announced the expansion of its current sales team with the appointment of Steve Henderson as Business Development Manager.
+Bristol based contract electronics company Herald Electronics Ltd has appointed Richard Brighton as Managing Director.

-In his new role, Steve will be working closely with existing customers, developing a marketing strategy which will build on the current Herald Electronics brand and using contacts built up over 20 years in the electronics industry seek new business opportunities.
+Richard Brighton joins Herald with over ten years Director and Managing Director experience gained in UK, Global and Sub Contract Electronics at companies including Celestica and Exception EMS.

-Steve Said: “I am really excited about this new challenge.
-I fully appreciate the challenges ahead in these tough times but with my business development experience within the industry and strong backup team at Herald we have all the ingredients to exceed our customers expectations and emerge out of the current climate stronger than ever.
+The appointment is to lead on-going growth and development at Herald and to build on the growth which has been achieved.
+The past months have seen Herald successfully managed multiple transfers from new & existing customers which have seen revenues close to double.
+His main task is to continue this growth and develop Herald Electronics as the Partner of Choice in the UK’s growing Niche Electronics market.

 Innovation centre opens at Lockheed Martin in Orlando Necessity is said to be the mother of invention.
 Well, Lockheed Martin has now...